Daniel971O/ApertureMapsLib/README_ENG.md

 ---

-!LICENSE!:

-The library is distributed freely for:

-- modders

-- modpacks

-- non-commercial projects (if you want to use this library for commercial purposes, you can contact me and we will discuss it.)

-Allowed:

-- use

-- modification

-- integration into mods

 If this library helped your project, I would be happy if you credit it in your description or mention the project =)

 Special thanks to everyone who follows my project and helps me not to burn out.